Crowdfund-Ed: The 4 Truths of Crowdfunding

 The misconceptions about crowdfunding are endless

 Across crowdfunding platforms, it has been estimated that the overall success rate of campaigns is 5–10%.
-That’s projects that hit their crowdfunding goal.
+Those are projects that hit their crowdfunding goal.
 Even the most successful and popular platform of all time, Kickstarter, only has an average success rate of 30%.

 Why is this?

-The reason for this is one the largest misconceptions about crowdfunding; the idea that if you build it they will come.
+The reason for this is one of the largest misconceptions about crowdfunding: the idea that if you build it, they will come.
 The majority of Project Creators in crowdfunding believe that if you create this page and post on social media, then the donors will come rolling in.
 And so the campaigns sits there unfunded until the end.

 While you might have a dream, this is not “Field of Dreams.”